Hans van Steenwinckel the Youngest: Other work

 Hans van Steenwinckel the Youngest also served under General Building Master Lambert van Haven, participating in the execution of projects such as the new Nørreport city gate and Church of Our Saviour.
-As Naval Building Master he built the naval hospice Kvæsthuset at the corner of Kvæsthusgade and Sankt Annæ Plads (1684–86) but the following year it was converted to recruit barracks for the Copenhagen Garnison..
+As Naval Building Master he built the naval hospice Kvæsthuset at the corner of Kvæsthusgade and Sankt Annæ Plads (1684–86), but the following year it was converted to recruit barracks for the Copenhagen Garrison.